Minnesota puts road win streak on the line against Atlanta

 College Park, Georgia; Tuesday, 7 p.m.
 EDT

-BOTTOM LINE: Minnesota visits Atlanta looking to prolong its three-game road winning streak.
+BOTTOM LINE: Minnesota will try to keep its three-game road win streak alive when the Lynx face Atlanta.

 The Dream have gone 4-5 at home.
-Atlanta is second in the Eastern Conference scoring 86.6 points while shooting 44.3% from the field.
+Atlanta is fourth in the Eastern Conference with 19.1 assists per game led by Rhyne Howard averaging 3.5.

 The Lynx have gone 5-4 away from home.
 Minnesota ranks third in the Western Conference shooting 31.6% from 3-point range.

-The teams meet for the second time this season.
-The Dream won 83-77 in the last matchup on May 24.
+The teams square off for the second time this season.
+The Dream won the last meeting 83-77 on May 24.
+Allisha Gray scored 26 points to help lead the Dream to the victory.

-TOP PERFORMERS: Allisha Gray is averaging 18.2 points, 5.1 rebounds and 3.2 assists for the Dream.
-Rhyne Howard is averaging 18.5 points and 3.5 assists over the last 10 games for Atlanta.
+TOP PERFORMERS: Howard is averaging 18.5 points and 3.5 assists for the Dream.
+Gray is averaging 18.3 points over the last 10 games for Atlanta.

 Napheesa Collier is scoring 21.3 points per game and averaging 7.7 rebounds for the Lynx.
 Kayla McBride is averaging 2.1 made 3-pointers over the last 10 games for Minnesota.